Creating a sudo-enabled user

 If you only uncomment the line "Defaults targetpw" and leave the line ALL ALL=(ALL) ALL # WARNING! commented, all users will have access to the root level of the utilities by entering their own password.

-Look for the User privilege specification entry.
+Search for the entry User privilege specification.

 # %wheel ALL=(ALL) ALL